proshian/neuroswipe/README.md

 ## Method

 The model is encoder-decoder transformer.
-The first tranformer encoder layer can input a sequence with elements of different size relative to other transformer layers.
+The first tranformer encoder layer can input a sequence with elements of different size relative to other encoder layers.

 Encoder input sequence consists of elements demonstrated on image below: